-As a favourite Christmas carol reminds us, ‘there’s no place like home for the holidays’ and though our new normal might disrupt time-honoured family traditions, we can still have a holly jolly Christmas, Happy Hannukah or happy Kwanza and maybe even create new traditions.
+As a favourite Christmas carol reminds us, ‘there’s no place like home for the holidays’ and though our new normal might disrupt time-honoured family traditions, we can still have a holly jolly Christmas, Happy Hanukkah or Happy Kwanzaa and maybe even create new traditions.

 I’ve pulled together some ideas that I hope you and your loved ones will enjoy:

 1. Chop down a fresh Christmas tree for home holidays

 First in your list, travel the rural roads just north of Bowmanville to Powell’s Tree Farm.
 There, you can harvest your own or select from pre-cut trees, including Scotch pine, spruce, Balsam fir and Fraser fir.